mu-editor/mu/README.rst

 Mu is a simple code editor for beginner programmers based on extensive feedback from teachers and learners.
 Having said that, Mu is for anyone who wants to use a simple "no frills" editor.
+Most importantly, have fun!

 Mu is a modal editor with modes for many different ways to use Python to create cool and interesting things.